 and

 \end{exm} The above arguments apply similarly in weight $4$.
-Hence, we will describe below the case of $\Lc_{0011}$ as it gives a ``preview'' of the combinatorial difficulties related to the bar construction context. \begin{exm}[Weight $4$ : $\Lcb_{0011}$] We give below an element $\Lcb_{0011}$ in the bar construction with zero differential corresponding to $\Lc_{0011}$.
+Hence, we will describe below the case of $\Lc_{0011}$ as it gives a ``preview'' of the combinatorial difficulties related to the bar construction context. \begin{exm}[Weight $4$: $\Lcb_{0011}$] We give below an element $\Lcb_{0011}$ in the bar construction with zero differential and with tensor degree $1$ part equal to $\Lc_{0011}$:

 Identifying the reduced coproduct of $\Lcb_{0011}$ with